Emotional Consequences of Broadcast Television

-"Emotional Consequences of Broadcast Television" is the series finale of the sitcom Community, serving as the thirteenth episode of its sixth season.
+"Emotional Consequences of Broadcast Television" is the series finale of the American sitcom Community, the thirteenth episode of its sixth season.
 It was written by series creator Dan Harmon and Chris McKenna, and directed by Rob Schrab.
-It is the 110th episode overall and was initially released on Yahoo!
-Screen in the United States on June 2, 2015.
+It is the 110th episode overall and premiered on Yahoo Screen on June 2, 2015.

-In the episode, the group imagines how their next year at Greendale might look.
+The series revolves around a group of friends at Greendale Community College; the sixth season follows them as they create the "Save Greendale Committee" to improve their school.
+In "Emotional Consequences of Broadcast Television", the group imagines how their next year at Greendale might look.
 As he hears about his friends' plans, Jeff Winger (Joel McHale) grows concerned over what will happen to him as everyone else moves away.
 The episode includes many self-referential pitches for what a "season seven" of the show would look like.
 It also includes a cameo by former cast member Yvette Nicole Brown.

-The episode received critical acclaim, with many calling it a sincere and satisfying end to the show's run, and praising the emotional weight along with the conclusion of the story.
-It has also been ranked among the best episodes of the program.
+"Emotional Consequences of Broadcast Television" received critical acclaim, many calling it a sincere and satisfying end to the show's run, and praising the emotional weight along with the conclusion of the story.
+It has been ranked among the best episodes of the program.